bytecodealliance/wasmtime/docs/langref.rst

         return v1
     }

-Indirect function calls use a signature declared in the preample.
+Indirect function calls use a signature declared in the preamble.

 .. inst:: SIG = signature signature